 Traditional AV vendors use machine learning for a number of purposes in their anti-malware frameworks, for example:

 Pattern Matching and Byte Matching

 A machine learning algorithm is used to analyse and scan known malicious software code in order to define the vector, generally from a trust network in the cloud.

 A machine learning algorithm is used to generate a signature, heuristic, or hash algorithm as described above.

-Despite that fact that machine learning is used in these ways by traditional AV, there is still a problem whereby this approach relies on static, signature based threat detection rather than proactive threat prevention.
+Despite the fact that machine learning is used in these ways by traditional AV, there is still a problem whereby this approach relies on static, signature-based threat detection rather than proactive threat prevention.

 How does dynamic threat detection with AI and Machine Learning work better for preventing malware threats?

 When using Blackberry Cylance, our Com-X customers gain from a signatureless approach to malware prevention that leverages artificial intelligence and machine learning in order to prevent malicious code from executing.

 Cylance studies billions of files and measures nearly 1.5 million features, which are used for analysis and then training of their machine learning models.
 Examples of these features could be the file length, the use of digital certificates (which are often legitimate but can be stolen), whether the file is using a packer, and the complexity or entropy of the file.
 But, instead of looking at five or ten features to make the decision about whether a file is good or bad, the Cylance machine learning algorithm looks at 1.5 million features.
 Each one of those features can be represented as a layer in the Cylance deep learning network.
 The presence or absence (and the weight) of a feature determines the path through the layers to reach a decision about a file’s integrity.
 This analysis creates a deep, branched structure used by the Cylance model that outputs a confidence score.
 The higher the confidence score, the more certain Blackberry Cylance will be that a sample is malicious – despite the model never having seen it before.